practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 <br/>

-Another, maybe overlooked fact: I can repeat these test results as far as I have done repeated tests.
+Another, maybe overlooked fact: I can repeat all test results as far as I have done repeated tests.

 <br/>